kb-dk/permalink-manus/sandbox/presentation.md

 * IIIF doesn't really handle chapters and sections.
 Only headings.
 * IMHO, IIIF need a working validator.
 One that tells you what's wrong with you JSON document.
 Next Innovation week I might write a IIIF presentation API validator using Schematron.

-### Imager data vs metadata

-The metadata is still maintained; and is the fruit of many man years of research by people knowing the languages, paleography and whatever is needed.

-* Software is cheap
-* Images and OCRs modestly expensive
-* Metadata is expensive
-* Edited text is like indian ink on parchment